yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

   bucket = "my-tf-test-bucket"
 }
 ```
 3. Comment it because we need to setup our AWS provider first.
 4. Verify by running a terraform init.

-- The failure is expected because our random bucket naming process is generating uppercase letters, which are not supported as bucket names in S3.
+- The failure is expected because our random bucket naming process is generating uppercase letters
+- Those mentioned are not supported as bucket names in S3.

-5. Verify further plan and apply?
+- Verify further plan and apply?

 > Should fail too.
 We lack our AWS Provider.